charlotkroon/final-project-server/README.md

 ​
 When you click on a ticket, you see

-- the details of that ticket (description/price)
+X- the details of that ticket (description/price)

 - and which event it's for.
 On this page you can add comments as a customer,
-- and everybody can see all the comments.
+- TO FIX !!!! and everybody can see all the comments.
   ​
+  A comment has
+  X a text
-  A comment has a text and is connected to a specific ticket.
-It also has an author.
+  X and is connected to a specific ticket
+  X It also has an author.
   ​
   Anybody can view events and tickets, but you have to login to add a new ticket or comment.
   ​